 The FMS Program emphasizes limnological studies and is based on the premise that limnology and marine sciences are integrated fields requiring a broad base in the fundamental disciplines.
 Students may specialize in limnology or in marine sciences, or they may focus on processes common to both environments.

-Study plans are individually tailored for each student by a guidance and evaluation committee composed of at least three committee members including the major professor, another professor from the major field of interest, and a third from another discipline.
+Study plans are individually tailored for each student by a guidance and evaluation committee composed of at least five faculty members including the major professor.
 The committee guides the student in developing study plans, research, and career goals.